 There are roughly 70 computer work stations throughout the facility.
 It is assumed that there is no centralized PC power management software installed.
 Plug loads throughout the building include general café and office equipment.
-There are classroom typical loads with as projectors and fans.
+There are classroom typical loads such as smart boards, projectors and fans.